andrensegura/vocamon/README.md

 - [ ] make `.egg throw` a subcommand, instead of as an argument to `.egg`
 - [ ] keep track of time and lower hunger/happy as necessary
 - [ ] add inventory command(s)
+- [ ] create shop
+- [ ] select mon based on mother/father server roles.
+- [x] flush stdout before restart
+- [x] stats pics should have unique names
 - [x] create currency
 - [x] keep track of time and hand out currency
-- [ ] create shop
-- [ ] select mon based on mother/father server roles.
 - [ ] check yourself before you wreck yourself